Meet the Interchangers: Eve Brennan

 6 months later, I was on a plane again… and when I sat down, once again I was seated next to Gabe!
 I couldn’t believe it.
 By this point, I was really unhappy in my job and she had just started Interchange, so she asked me to come and work with her on a safety culture project.
 If that’s not fate, I don’t know what is.

 What does Interchange’s flexible working environment

 Interchange’s flexible working environment gives me a sense of freedom and ownership over my work.
 I am able to plan my schedule around the priorities in my life, and I don’t have to miss out on anything that’s important to me.
 If I want to spend time with my niece in the afternoon, I know that I can do that.

-We want to empower people to have complete accountability and control over my own workload.
+We want to empower people to have complete accountability and control over their own workload.
 No one will be looking over your shoulder or watching the clock, taking note of what time you leave.
-As long as you are delivering on what you’re supposed to be delivering on, I think people feel lot more at ease and have a sense of pride in what they’re doing.
+As long as you are delivering on what you’re supposed to be delivering on, I think people feel a lot more at ease and have a sense of pride in what they’re doing.

 A daily reminder of her favourite people.

 What do people normally come to you for help with?

 I think people come to me for anything and everything.
 I am very logical and practical, but am also empathetic, which I think are qualities that work nicely together.
 It’s not uncommon for people to come to me for help with things like finance, or how to fix the table, or even personal problems.

 I think people just know that no matter what the problem is, I will always try to help them solve it.
 I also don’t sugar coat things, so I think people ask me for advice because they know they will get a truthful answer.

 What TV shows do you most enjoy binging?